MA in Visual Studies

 MA Essay & Oral Defense

 To complete the MA degree, students must complete a scholarly essay under the guidance of a faculty advisor—most likely a revision of a research paper from a graduate course taken at MU.
-In consultation with the faculty advisor, students will select two additional members of the School to read the essay and discuss it in a meeting chaired by the advisor.
+In consultation with the faculty advisor, students will select one additional member of the School to read the essay and discuss it in a meeting chaired by the advisor.

 MA Thesis Option & Oral Defense